Electrical contractors in

 What license do I need to work as an electrician in Hopkinsville, KY?

-You need a Kentucky Master Electrician license from the Department of Housing, Buildings and Construction.
-This requires passing both trade and business law exams plus 4 years journeyman experience.
+You need a Kentucky Master Electrician License from the Department of Housing, Buildings and Construction.
+This requires passing the NEC-based exam and having 4 years of experience or equivalent education.

 How much does an electrical permit cost in Hopkinsville?